awsrobin/docker_kubernetes/README.md

                      --nodegroup-name standard-workers
                      --node-type t3.medium
                      --nodes 2
 This command creates a cluster named fastapi-cluster in the us-west-2 region with 2 worker nodes.
+Then we need to config kubectl: aws eks --region us-west-2 update-kubeconfig --name fastapi-cluster

 4.Deploy to Kubernetes:
 kubectl apply -f deployment.yaml